Year 12 work experience

 KPMG's Discovery Work Experience is a paid in-person programme for Year 13 students where you'll be paid the National Living Wage (NLW) for your age.
 To work out how much you could earn, see GOV.UK - NMW and NLW rates.

-In addition, the firm will also cover your travel expenses (up to £100 per day) while lunch is provided.
+In addition, the firm will cover your travel expenses (up to £100 per day) and provide lunch.

-The University of Brighton's on-campus residential summer schools are also free and include accommodation and food, as well as the costs associated with any trips you'll be involved with.
+The University of Brighton's on-campus residential summer schools are free and include accommodation, food, and the costs associated with any trips you'll be involved with.

 Find out more